 What it is.
 A restaurant back-office platform built around invoice OCR, POS-to-accounting reconciliation, and daily controllable cost reporting.

 Strengths.
-Deep invoice OCR (PDF and photo) with high accuracy.
-Daily food cost vs theoretical reporting.
-Strong integration with major restaurant POS (Toast, Aloha, Squirrel, etc.) and accounting (QBO, Sage Intacct, Restaurant365).
+Deep invoice OCR (PDF and photo), daily food cost vs theoretical reporting, and strong integration with major restaurant POS and accounting systems.
 Used by serious independent restaurants.

 Best for.
 5+ unit restaurant groups with a controller running daily P&L deep dives.
 The AP burden is dominated by invoice processing rather than PO generation.
 More: LineNow vs MarginEdge.